SwedbankPay/developer.swedbankpay.com/_includes/enterprise-payer-reference.md

 information will be stored.

 {:.text-center}
-![Payer is presented with SSN input or continue as guest][mac-enter-ssn]
+![Payer is presented with SSN input or continue as guest][enterprise-enter-ssn]

 This example leaves out the `nationalIdentifier`.